redecheck/redecheck/README.md

 #### Use of X-PERT

-ReDeCheck took inspiration from X-PERT, a software solution for automatically detecting cross browser incompatibilities, and reuses small amounts of code written by the developers of X-PERT.
-The licensing of the released version of X-PERT, available at https://github.com/gatech/xpert allows it to be bundled with ReDeCheck.
-The X-PERT code is contained within the `edu` directory of the `src` folder.
-A class 'AlignmentGraphFactory.java' is stored as a "bridge class" with the X-PERT class files to allow ReDeCheck to access them.
+Where appropriate to avoid duplicating effort, ReDeCheck re-uses methods from the alignment graph code of the X-PERT tool that can automatically detect cross-browser incompatibilities.
+Since X-PERT is available under the MIT license from https://github.com/gatech/xpert, the developers of ReDeCheck have bundled X-PERT's source code in the ReDeCheck repository.
+X-PERT's source code is contained within the `edu/` directory of the `src/` directory.
+ReDeCheck contains a class called `AlignmentGraphFactory` that operates as a "bridge" to the X-PERT classes, thus allowing ReDeCheck to seamlessly access them.

+More details about the X-PERT system are available in the following paper:

+- S. Roy Choudhary, M. R. Prasad, and A. Orso, “X-PERT: Accurate identification of cross-browser issues in Web applications,” in Proc. of the 35th ICSE, 2013

 #### If using Eclipse: